kyarasto/Module_One/README.md

 - Create a new sketch.
 Add the code in the _moduleIOneInstall.ino file of this repo to the sketch and upload it onto your ESP32.
 - *NOTE* : If you have errors uploading make sure to go to "Tools" and then "Upload Speed" and change the upload speed to 115200.

+#### Customizing the Code
+Apart from changing the brightness of the screen, you can customize the colors of everything, paramaters of the positioning or even create more stars.
+To create more starts just change the parameters of the for loop that creates the stars, the more times the loop runs the more stars are created.

 #### Adding the battery to LoveBot

 1) To add the battery to LoveBot we first set it up.
 To prepare the battery, it needs to be soldered to wires.
 To prepare the connector that will attach the battery and LoveBot, strip both red and black wires and wrap them around the crimp pin connector. **Once it is crimped which secures the physical connection, add a bit of solder to secure the electrical connection.** Image 1 shows how the battery and connecter should look at this point.